HackerHyper/HackerHyper.github.io/_pages/includes/intro.md

 I am now working on Multi-modal(view) Learning, Information Retrieval, and Pattern Recognition.
 If you are seeking any form of **academic cooperation**, please feel free to email me at [qijian.zhu@outlook.com](mailto:qijian.zhu@outlook.com).

-I am pursuing a Doctor of Engeer at the School of Information Science and Technology, University of Science and Technology of China.
+I am pursuing a Doctor of Engineering at the School of Information Science and Technology, University of Science and Technology of China.
 My doctoral supervisor is [Prof. DAI lirong (戴礼荣)](https://faculty.ustc.edu.cn/dailirong/en/jsxx/242724/jsxx/).

 My research interest includes Multi-modal(view) Learning, Information Retrieval, Pattern Recognition.
 I have published 5+ papers <a href='https://scholar.google.com/citations?hl=zh-CN&user=zYrKCHIAAAAJ'></a> at the top international AI conferences such as ICASSP, ICME, APWEB-WAIM.
 I Serve as a reviewer for ACM MM, IEEE ICME, ICASSP, and Neural Computing and Applications.